The rapid intervention team in a supra-regional hospital context: an environmental scan and a unique case study

 What are our goals?

 How?
-'Or' What?

-1. To perform the environmental scan, we used:
+1.To perform the environmental scan, we used:

 Literature paper

-Telephone calls to the Nursing Department of 27 Quebec hospitals
+Telephone calls to the Nursing Department

-Individual interviews with the person responsible for the RIA
+Individual interviews with the responsible person

-Socio-demographic questionnaires
+Sociodemographic questionnaires

 The interviews were coded according to the following themes:

-Definition of RIA
+Definition of RRT

 Implementation context